KIPAC/Physics89L/docs/setup.md

 ### Option 1: Installing 'anaconda' (easiest)

-The `Anaconda` data analysis environment is much more complete that miniconda, and includes some other things that you might find useful, but you don't need the added features for this course.
-We would recommend installing anaconda if you think you might use python and python packages outside of this course and if you have a lot of disk space.
+The `Anaconda` data analysis environment is much more complete than miniconda, and includes some other things that you might find useful (although you don't need the added features for this course).
+We would recommend installing Anaconda if you think you might use python and python packages outside of this course and if you have a lot of disk space.

-It does have the nice feature of complete environment, so you won't have to use the terminal to install anything.
+It does have the nice feature of complete application and environment, so you won't have to use the terminal to install anything.

 You can download anaconda for free [HERE](https://www.anaconda.com/download).
 - Click "Skip registration" instead of providing your email